Cody Bellinger Player Props: Cubs vs. Brewers

 - The Brewers rank 22nd in baseball in home runs given up (109 total, 1.3 per game).

-- Houser (3-2) takes the mound for the Brewers in his ninth start of the season.
-He has a 3.88 ERA in 46 1/3 innings pitched, with 30 strikeouts.
+- Peralta gets the start for the Brewers, his 17th of the season.
+He is 5-7 with a 4.57 ERA and 97 strikeouts in 86 2/3 innings pitched.

-- The right-hander's last appearance came on Thursday against the New York Mets, when he tossed six innings, surrendering two earned runs while giving up seven hits.
+- In his most recent outing on Friday against the Pittsburgh Pirates, the righty went 5 1/3 innings, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.